Should You Refinance Your Mortgage?

 Some banks may have additional offers, such as cash contributions or no application fees, so it pays to compare more than just interest rates.

-Step 4: Talk to your bank
+Step 4: Talk To Your Bank

 It’s also important to talk to your existing bank.
 Ask for a clear picture of any costs associated with early termination.